 - Electric items, such as a laptop, iPad, cell phone, electric razor, electric reader, hair dryer

 - Food, unless permitted by the unit’s policy

 - Glass bottles and mirrors

-- Keys, credit/debit cards, ID cards, and licenses
+- Keys, credit/debit cards, ID card, and licenses

-- Medications/drugs of any type (over-the-counter and prescriptions)
+- Medications/drugs of any type (over-the-counter and prescription)

 - Pins (straight and safety)

-- Sharps, e.g., tweezers, nail file, nail clipper, sewing needle, scissors, knitting needles, crotchet hooks (a patient’s own tweezers, nail clippers, or crotchet hook may at times be part of the unit sharp count and signed out by patient for use if deemed clinically appropriate)
+Note: A patient’s own tweezers, nail clippers, or crochet hook may at times be part of the unit sharp count and signed out by patient for use if deemed clinically appropriate.